Below is troubleshooting information for common issues associated with installations of Open Dental.

 - Windows XP is no longer supported by Microsoft and has limited support from Open Dental.

-using Linux, the process is different.
-See Linux.
+- If you're using Linux, the process is different.
+See Linux and Macintosh.

 - Visit Computer Requirements for a full list of supported operating systems.

 MySQL Service: MySQL needs to be running to be able to connect.